jbx-protocol/juice-docs-v2/docs/api/contracts/or-controllers/jbcontroller/read/overflowallowanceof.md

   @param _projectId The ID of the project to get the overflow allowance of.
   @param _configuration The configuration of the during which the allowance applies.
   @param _terminal The terminal managing the overflow.
+  @param _token The token for which the overflow allowance applies.

   @return The overflow allowance, as a fixed point number with the same number of decimals as the provided terminal.
   @return The currency of the overflow allowance.